NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/methylationArray/Array_Tutorial.md

 ### Filtering

 Poor performing probes can obscure the biological signals in the data and are generally filtered out prior to differential methylation analysis.
-As the signal from these probes is unreliable, by removing them we perform fewer statistical tests and thus incur a reduced multiple testing penalty.
+As the signal from these probes is unreliable, by removing them we perform fewer statistical tests and thus lower the multiple testing penalty.
 We filter out probes that have failed in one or more samples based on detection p-value.

 ```r
 # ensure probes are in the same order in the mSetSq and detP objects